 Deciding on the type of pool for our home was quite a dilemma for a while, which I enjoyed writing about.
 Happily, we went with the classic rectangle and felt we couldn’t go wrong with the geometry of the house.
 So that was drawn into the DA and away we went!

 Finding a pool contractor was a bit of new territory for us.
 Neither of us had ever owned or built a pool ourselves.
 Nor did we know any pool builders.
-And we were quietly freaked out by websites saying average costs were about $70,000 and up.
-We definitely didn’t have that cash.
+And we were quietly freaked out by websites saying average costs were about $70,000 and upwards.

 We did what every self-respecting owner-builders would do: read widely, asked around and we even went to the Home Show.
 The latter of which is the place to go for practical information especially on pools if there is an exhibitor or two, spas, decks, scaffolding and the like.
 We were introduced to Blue Haven, but weren’t convinced.
 Another company came to quote but was never heard from again.